mniip/mniip.github.io/_posts/2023-10-24-organizing-bulk-operations-with-traversals.md

   _ -> error "???"
 ```

 Perhaps `processBulk` is an internal function and you can look at what its use sites are.
-Some use sites might need to convert to one of the three aforementioned types anyway, and these conversions are fragile and error-prone, so you why not hide it under the hood of `processBulk`.
+Some use sites might need to convert to one of the three aforementioned types anyway, and these conversions are fragile and error-prone, so why not hide it under the hood of `processBulk`.
 And if you have several use sites that require different formats you're just screwed I guess?

 ## An Aside